Charon77/charon77.github.io/posts/how-to-write-blogs-without-any-code-a-beginners-guide-to-markdown.md

 --------

 Headings are important.
-It catches attention from the reader, provides clue about what your writing is about, but most importantly: it is the first thing anyone sees.
+It catches attention from the reader, provides clues about what your writing is about, but most importantly: it is the first thing anyone sees.

 Now I've said before that Markdown tries to be as close as plain text as possible.